NoahIles/dev/readme.md

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/NoahIles/quickstart/devEnvs/installEnv.sh)"
 ```
 I reccomend that you create a shortcut to this folder on your desktop or finder sidebar.
-You will need Docker installed in order to launch the coding environment.

 ### Linux
 If You don't mind using homebrew you can use the Mac Os Instructions.